WE THE DREAMER

 This practice is best characterized as self-model thinning/de-identification, using “The Dreamer” as a stance label for shifting from the stressed character’s story to awareness as the context in which the scene appears.
 It aims to modulate felt contraction, self-relevance, and affective charge by reorienting attention to what is noticing the storm rather than identifying as the storm, with simple imagery (storm/sky, ring of light) acting as a perceptual scaffold.
 This tests whether treating experience as appearance-within-awareness reduces identification and changes how you speak, decide, or refrain, without making metaphysical claims.
 In the Experiment Log, reported situations include Situation and Moment Type, whether Applied/Not Applied, the Practice Time Window and Moment Practice Used, plus Observations and 1–5 ratings for Perceptual Shift, Relational Friction, Integration Stability, and Log Confidence.

-5. See The Dreamer — Visualizing with Qualities
+5. See The Dreamer — The Dreamer’s Light in Every Form

 Field Sketch — Visualizing with qualities